Name: Tom Harrison

-Professor Tom Harrison is the joint head of the Infection and Immunity Research Centre and a professor of infectious diseases and medicine at St George’s, University of London.
+Tom Harrison is Joint Head of the Infection and Immunity Research Institute and Professor of Infectious Diseases and Medicine.

-After studying natural sciences at Christ’s College Cambridge, he studied medicine at St Georges, University of London.
-His postgraduate training in Infectious Diseases was in London and through an Infectious Disease fellowship in Boston, USA.
-His initial research training was in the laboratory of Professor Stuart Levitz in Boston, where he worked on immune responses to Cryptococcus neoformans, a globally important cause of cause of adult meningitis.
-His clinical research training was through the programmes in Clinical Effectiveness and International Health at Harvard Medical School.
+After studying natural sciences at Christ’s College Cambridge, Prof Harrison studied medicine at St George’s.
+Following this he undertook postgraduate training in Infectious Diseases in London and through an Infectious Disease fellowship in Boston, USA.
+His initial research training was in the laboratory of Professor Stuart Levitz in Boston, investigating immune responses to Cryptococcus neoformans, a globally important cause of adult meningitis.
+He undertook clinical research training in Clinical Effectiveness and International Health at Harvard Medical School.
 On returning to the UK in 1997, further laboratory studies were combined with clinical trial work, developed first in Thailand, and subsequently in Africa.

 Awards and honours